No leaves to blow : for flute and piano

 This haiku formed a shape for the work with passages of increasingly frosty rage being interspersed with passages of stillness and calm, as though "with no leaves to blow" the howling anger of the wind can eventually be defeated.
 Tentative at first, this process grows in strength as the piece progesses.
 Rhythmic and melodic angularity, combined with rapid tempi and harmonic complexity are the wind, while slower passages of rhythmic and harmonic simplicity, including a waltz-like section, provide the opposing, and ultimately dominant calm.

-Instrumentation: Clarinet, piano.
+Instrumentation: Flute, piano.

 Duration: 5 min.